m-lab/website/_pages/faq.md

 {% include accordion.html acc_section = "researcher" %}

-{:.i-am-a-company-or-institution}
 # I am a company or institution

 {% capture accordion_entry_1 %}
 Companies and institutions can help in a number of key ways, including:

-{:.disc-list}
-- Provide servers for the platform and purchase network connectivity.
+* Provide servers for the platform and purchase network connectivity.
-- Provide resources for data hosting, aggregation and publication.
+* Provide resources for data hosting, aggregation and publication.
-- Provide data analysis resources.
+* Provide data analysis resources.
-- Embed an M-Lab client-side tool in an application or service.
+* Embed an M-Lab client-side tool in an application or service.
-- Provide funding to support the above.
+* Provide funding to support the above.

 If you'd like to get involved as an M-Lab supporting partner, [contact]({{ site.baseurl }}/contact/) the M-lab steering committee and join the [public mailing list](https://groups.google.com/a/measurementlab.net/forum/?fromgroups#!forum/discuss).
 {% endcapture %}

 {% include accordion.html acc_section = "company" %}

-{:.contact-mlab}
 # Contact MLab

 {% capture accordion_entry_1 %}